gshipley/enterprise_training/EnterpriseManual.md

 ##**Diagnostics script**

 Installing and configuring an OpenShift Enterprise PaaS can often fail due to simple mistakes in configuration files.
 Fortunately,  the team provides an unsupported troubleshooting script that can diagnose most problems with an installation.
 This script is located on the lab support website and is called *oo-diagnostics*.
 For this lab, running the version provided on the support website should suit your needs but when helping customers out, I suggest you pull the script from the official github repository to ensure that you have most updated version.
-The github script can is located at:
+The github script is located at:

 	https://raw.github.com/openshift/origin-server/master/util/oo-diagnostics